dmytrokostiushko/backend-rendering-service/README.md

 ## Views

-To add a new view - create a new template under src/client/pages.
+To add a new view
+- create a new template under src/client/pages.
+- register a path mappings inside the view.controller.ts for get and post requests

-This will make this new page accessible over url: `/view/NewTemplateName` In order to pass additional properties you mush implement `getInitalPropsFunction` function inside the class page component or add it as a property of the functional component, you can see example in /src/client/pages/HelloWorld.tsx.
+This will make this new page accessible over url: `/NewTemplateName` In order to pass additional properties you mush implement `getInitalPropsFunction` function inside the class page component or add it as a property of the functional component, you can see example in /src/client/pages/HelloWorld.tsx.

 `HelloWorld.getInitialProps = getInitialPropsFromRequestBody`

-If you implement it the same way - you will be able to pass inital properties to the request body.
+If you implement it the same way - you will be able to pass initial properties to the request body.

 ## Pdf and Html rendering